-For each module, the module leader will set out the preferred method of communicating general information about that module to you, which may be by e-mail or notices posted on the Google classrooms.
+For each module, the module leader will set out the preferred method of communicating general information about that module to you, which may be by e-mail or notices posted on the Facebook or Google Classroom.

 3.3 What study facilities are available in the Learning Resource Centre (LRC)?